pulumi/docs/content/docs/intro/concepts/programming-model.md

 var res = new Resource(name, args, options);
 ```

 All resources have a [`name`](#names), which must be unique across your entire Pulumi program.
-This _logical name_ influences the _physical name_ assigned by your infrastructure's cloud provider, although [Pulumi auto-names resources](#autonaming), so they may differ.
+This _logical name_ influences the _physical name_ assigned by your infrastructure's cloud provider, although [Pulumi auto-names resources](#autonaming) by default, so they may differ.

 The `args` argument is an object with a set of named property input values that are used to initialize the resource.
 These can be normal raw values---such as strings, integers, lists, and maps---or [outputs from other resources](#outputs).